Optimizing Frequent Checkpointing via Low-Cost Differential for Distributed Training Systems: Evaluation

 Figure \ref{fig:runtime} shows that the wasted time gap between \sysname and other checkpointing methods keeps increasing as failures become more frequent, while \sysname maintains the lowest wasted time.
 When the MTBF decreases from 2 to 0.5 (lower MTBF means more frequent failures), the gap between \sysname and Gemini increases from 0.061h to 0.145h.
 This is because \sysname tunes the full checkpointing frequency and batching size to approach the optimal configuration of checkpointing, while other methods' wasted time is greatly influenced by the different parameters.
 The results confirm the efficiency of \sysname in the event of failures.

-For \sysnameplus, the wasted time due to software failures is 3.7\%–5.1\% lower than that of \sysname.
-This improvement comes from \sysnameplus’s in-memory checkpointing, which enables fast recovery using the full model state stored in CPU memory.
-The detailed recovery times of \sysnameplus(S) are presented in \textbf{Exp.
-5}.
-In contrast, the wasted time from hardware failures is slightly higher than that of \sysname, due to \sysnameplus’s lower checkpointing frequency, but still lower than that of CheckFreq and Gemini.
-Details of the checkpointing frequency for \sysnameplus(S) and \sysnameplus(H) are presented in \textbf{Exp.
-6}.
+For \sysnameplus, the wasted time due to software failures is 37.1\%–51.4\% lower than that of \sysname.
+This improvement comes from \sysnameplus's in-memory checkpointing (snapshotting), which enables fast recovery using the full model state stored in CPU memory.
+The detailed recovery times of \sysnamepluss are presented in Exp.~5.
+In contrast, the wasted time from hardware failures is 2.74$\times$-3.82$\times$ higher than that of \sysname, due to \sysnameplus’s lower persistence frequency, but still lower than that of CheckFreq and Gemini.
+Details of the checkpointing frequency for \sysnamepluss and \sysnameplusp are presented in Exp.
+4.

-\textbf{Experiment 4 (Checkpointing frequency)}.
-To evaluate the maximum checkpointing frequency that each method can achieve under bounded training speed (set as 3.5\%, as the degraded speed of model training is required to be less than 3.5\% in Microsoft's study \cite{mohan2021checkfreq}), we evaluate the highest checkpointing frequency of different methods.
-We denote \sysnameplus’s in-memory checkpointing as \sysnameplus(S) and its persistence as \sysnameplus(P).
+\textbf{Experiment 4 (Checkpointing frequency).} To evaluate the maximum checkpointing frequency that each method can achieve under bounded training speed (set as 3.5\%, as the degraded speed of model training is required to be less than 3.5\% in Microsoft's study \cite{mohan2021checkfreq}), we evaluate the highest checkpointing frequency of different methods.
+We denote \sysnameplus’s in-memory checkpointing as \sysnamepluss and its persistence as \sysnameplusp.

 Figure \ref{fig:freq} shows that compared to other methods, \sysname can achieve the checkpointing frequency every iteration (i.e., the checkpointing frequency equals one) for different widely-used models under the bounded training speed.